jqwenchen/explore-consistency-models/README.md

 $$

-There is a self-contained MNIST training example on the root `main.py`.
+There is a self-contained MNIST  and ImageNet-9 training example on the root `main.py` and `main_imagenet9.py`.

 ```bash
 python main.py
 ```

-## Todo

-- [x] EMA
-- [x] CIFAR10 Example
-- [x] Samples are sooo fuzzy... try to get a crisp result.
-- [ ] Consistency Distillation

 # Reference